andresuarezz26/newrev.io/README.md

 ## 🛠️ Installation Guide

-### MAC & LINUX Installation
+### MAC & LINUX Installation using script

 1. **Clone the repository**: Open your terminal and clone the repository to your desired location.
-We recommend cloning it directly to your home directory for simplicity, as the installer will then copy the necessary files to ~/.newrev.

 ```bash
 git clone git@github.com:newrev-io/newrev.git